-According to a recent poll conducted by Louis Harris and Associates, Inc., few Americans know what the words "public health" mean.
+According to a recent poll, few Americans know what the words "public health" mean.
 However, most people believe that many key functions of public health are very important.
 For example:

 - 93 percent of all adults believe that the prevention of the spread of infectious diseases like tuberculosis, measles, flu, and AIDS is very important; - 90 percent believe immunization to prevent diseases is very important; - 82 percent believe that ensuring people are not exposed to unsafe water, air pollution or toxic waste is very important; - 82 percent also believe conducting research into the causes and prevention of diseases is very important; and - 72 percent believe it is very important to encourage people to live healthy lifestyles.